coders-school/modern-cpp/module2/modern_cpp_lambda.md

 **Rationale**: functional programming, in-place functions, more universal function passing
 <!-- .element: class="fragment fade-in" -->

-Lambda expressions is defined directly in-place of its usage.
+Lambda expression is defined directly in-place of its usage.
 Usually it is used as a parameter of another function that expects pointer to function or functor - in general a callable object.
 <!-- .element: class="fragment fade-in" -->

 Every lambda expression cause the compiler to create unique closure class that implements function operator with code from the expression.